Stacky fans and tropical moduli in polymake: Abstract

 \section{Abstract}

 We investigate geometric embeddings among several classes of stacky fans and algorithms, e.g., to compute their homology.
 Interesting cases arise from moduli spaces of tropical curves.
-Specifically, we study the embedding of the moduli of tropical honeycomb curves into the moduli of all tropical $K_4$-curves.
+Specifically, we show that the tropical honeycomb curves form a contractible sub-locus in the moduli of all tropical $K_4$-curves.